This cake is a Christmas specialty from Verona and is as famous as panettone.

 How to make the Pandoro:

-Place the remaining flour, 2 tbs. butter, 4 tbs. sugar, 2 yolks, the whole egg and the fermented dough on the pastry board.
+Place the remaining flour, 2 tbs. butter, 4 tbs. sugar, 2 yolks, the whole egg, and the fermented dough on the pastry board.
 Knead again for 20 min.
 Let rise 2 hours for the third time.
-Take the dough again and knead in a pinch of vanilla, the grated lemon rind and 2 or 3 tsp. cream.
+Retake the dough and knead in a pinch of vanilla, the grated lemon rind, and 2 or 3 tsp. cream.
 When the dough is well mixed, roll into a 12×8-in. rectangle.
-Cut the butter into chunks, let it soften and place in the center of the dough.
+Cut the butter into chunks, let it soften, and place it in the center of the dough.